-Going through the process of a
+Going through the

 “Start with veterans who are now in the corporate world.
 Don’t rush to ask for a job.
 If there’s no job available, the remaining time becomes one big letdown.
 Instead, take time to know the person.
 Ask how they approached the transition from a military to civilian career.” – military.com